Circular Recovery

 Connecting challenges with solutions

 As we look toward building global resilience and UK competitiveness, we are actively working to identify ways of enabling manufacturing supply chains that operate with the minimal negative impact on our environment.
-A recently published KTN Catalysis Innovation and Net Zero study highlights that utilisation of captured carbon, coupled with renewable energy, low carbon hydrogen and Power-2-X technologies, present a significant opportunity to manufacture chemicals in the UK with a lower carbon footprint.
+A recently published Innovate UK Business Connect Catalysis Innovation and Net Zero study highlights that utilisation of captured carbon, coupled with renewable energy, low carbon hydrogen and Power-2-X technologies, present a significant opportunity to manufacture chemicals in the UK with a lower carbon footprint.
 The drive to move towards more sustainable chemicals – for example, Unilever’s commitment to replacing fossil-derived carbon with renewable or recycled carbon by 2030 – further emphasises the need for further work in this area.

 Innovation to utilise industrial waste gases offer potential as feedstocks in the manufacturing of higher value chemicals, but this needs to be developed with a systems approach considering real world process conditions from individual unit operation design through to complete processes.
 It will require new collaborations to be formed along the value chain to develop and establish the technical and commercially viable routes from feedstock through to final product.